xopxe/Toribio/docs/2-Configuration.md

 ## File Format

-The configuration file is actually a lua file, so usual lua syntax is valid: for example "--" starts a comment, {} denotes a table, etc.
+The configuration file is actually a lua file, so usual lua syntax is valid.
+For example "--" starts a comment, {} defines a table, etc.

 The main task of the configuration file is to give value to atributes.
 An attribute is just a index in a table structure.

-There are two principal main levels: 'tasks' and 'deviceloaders'.
+There are two predefined main levels: 'tasks' and 'deviceloaders'.
 They specify the tasks to start and what parameters provide to them.

 For example: